Beach Swimming Advisories

 The Beach Water Monitoring program is a cooperative effort of the Coastal Resources Division and the Coastal Health District.
 The water at Georgia's coastal swimming beaches is tested regularly for the presence of potentially harmful bacteria.

 An advisory means that the Health Department recommends you NOT swim at the designated beach.
 It does not mean that the beach is closed.
 The beach is open - but swimming is not advised.
 The local county Health Department issues the advisory based on our weekly tests of the beach water.

-Archived beach advisory news releases by county from 2007 to the present.
+Looking for historical data?
+Click here for archived beach advisory news releases by county from 2007 to the present.

 What we test for....

 We monitor all public beach waters for the presence of enterococcus bacteria and for fecal coliform bacteria.
 These bacteria are considered indicator organisms.
-The organisms are found in the fecal waste of humans and animals.
+The organisms are found in the fecal waste of humans and other warm-blooded animals.
 When we find high levels of fecal bacteria in the beach water that indicates there is fecal matter in the water.